 This article is written anonymously out of respect for my daughter and her family.

 I will commence this article with a brief history: In my late teens, I became pregnant by rape.
 I opted to keep my child.
-Here is my actual story if you would like to know more about what this time in my life entailed.

 I have never been sorry for my decision.
 However, I am pro-choice, and for me that means that women who find themselves pregnant by rape must be free to choose what will be right for their life circumstances, be that termination, adoption, or keeping the child.